-Chair Savage made a motion to close the hearing, seconded by Comm' r Fabri and passed unanimously.
+Chair Savage made a motion to close the hearing, seconded by Comm'r Fabri and passed unanimously.
 Chair Savage asked for a motion to approve the variance request with the conditions recommended by staff.
 Comm'r Fabri moved, seconded by Comm'r Hayes and discussion followed.

-During discussion, Comm'r Hayes stated that he was not satisfied with the remarks made by the applicant during the rebuttal and commented on condition F(c) and asked if there were any rebuttals from the Board.
+During discussion, Comm'r Hayes stated that he was not satisfied with the remarks made by the applicant during the rebuttal and commented on condition F (c) and asked if there were any rebuttals from the Board.

-Chair Savage spoke about the two criteria he is concerned about, F (c) and F(f) and was not satisfied that the need of variance is the result of the applicant's action.
+Chair Savage spoke about the criteria he is concerned about, F (c) and F(f). was not satisfied that the need of variance is the result of the applicant's action.
 Comm's Hayes asked the appropriate action to get to a "yes" vote.
 He would like to see something that qualifies.
-Chair Savage explained that the Board is a quasi-judicial board, and those are the criteria that are the biggest hurdle.
+Chair Savage explained that the Board is a quasijudicial board, and those criteria are the biggest hurdle.
 There was brief discussion about the Chick-fil-A case and the Board granting their variance for the drive through.
-It was noted that the Chickfil-A was already in place as an existing business and they appeared before the Board to come into compliance with the drive through.
-Also that they purchased the lot next to them for additional space.
-The Board also discussed the ramifications of traffic.
+It was noted that the Chick-fil-A was already there as an existing business and appeared before the Board to come into compliance with the drive through and they purchased the lot next to them for additional space The Board also discussed the ramifications of traffic.
 Comm'r Fabri commented on the intense use and in her mind the variance did not meet the criteria.
 After the Board's discussion, Chair Savage called for the motion.
 A vote of aye approves the variance, and a vote of nay denies the variance.